 Math 122 Dual Credit (Trigonometry)

 Students in this course will study relationships involving lengths of sides and angles of triangles.
-Students will earn three hours' credit from Marshall University or WV State.
-Available as a block and yearlong course
+Students will earn three hours' credit from Marshall University.

 Prerequisite: ACT Math score 22 or higher, or SAT Math score 520 or higher